JSALT2024/VideoPreprocessing/README.md

 │   ├── ocr_script.py             # Main OCR script
 │   ├── ocr_pytesseract.py        # OCR test script using pytesseract library
 │   ├── ocr_script_local.py       # OCR script to run on a local machine for testing
-│   ├── files_timestamps_test.csv # Sample file with clip names and identifier if processed
+│   ├── processed_log_sample.csv  # Sample file with clip names and identifier if processed
 │   └── execute_ocr.sh            # Shell script to execute ocr_script.py with PBS
 ├── transcribe_by_ocr/            # Files for the video subtitles transcription
 │   ├── ocr_transcribe.py         # Script for transcription of embedded subtitles in the video to a .csv file